Car security glossary

 Some remote start and security systems include a GPS device that can locate and track your vehicle remotely.

 Tells you which sensors were tripped when the alarm was triggered.

-Detects movement inside, or, in some cases, outside the vehicle.
+A motion sensor is an optional security sensor that detects movement inside, or, in some cases, outside the vehicle.
 Two-zone/2-stage motion sensors provide a warning alert when an exterior zone is violated and trigger the alarm if a second, interior zone is violated.
 Great for jeeps and convertibles.

 Parking Light Flash

 Flashes your parking lights when the alarm is triggered, armed, and disarmed.

 Lets you use your remote to set off the alarm in case of a personal emergency.
 This is a standard feature on all systems we offer.

 A pin switch is a plunger-type sensor that triggers an alarm when a door, hood, or trunk opens.